seanox/aspect-js/manual/en/markup.md

 </article>
 ```

-When inserting content from the DataSource, JavaScript blocks are automatically
+When inserting content from the DataSource, the type of JavaScript blocks is
-changed to composite/javascript and are only executed by the renderer.
-This
+automatically changed to `composite/javascript` and only executed by the
-ensures that the JavaScript is only executed depending on surrounding condition
+renderer.
+This ensures that the JavaScript is only executed depending on the
-attributes.
+enclosing condition attribute.

 ### release